 In 2016, Québecor returned the rights to Tennis Canada, its original owner.
 Tennis Canada wanted to work with the knowledgeable team already in place in Quebec which has made the event a success in the past.

-Now celebrating its 25th anniversary in 2017, the tournament continues to grow and solidify its reputation on the professional circuit.
+The tournament celebrated its 25th anniversary in 2017, as it continues to grow and solidify its reputation on the professional circuit.
 It is considered to be one of the most prestigious sporting events in Canada as the biggest international indoor women’s tennis tournament in the country.